 The set milk is stirred to facilitate the draining of the whey from the mixture.
 This results in curds and therefore a firmer cheese.
 Be gentle when stirring.

-The curds are pressed into the moulds to expel whey and you user a cheese press for this.
+The curds are pressed into the moulds to expel whey and you use a cheese press for this.

-The cheese are stored on racks in a temperature controlled environment to age and develop flavor
+The cheese are stored on racks in a temperature controlled environment to age and develop those great flavors.